 Hard kombucha comes in a wide range of flavors.
 There’s really something for everyone, so keep your own natural preferences in mind when you’re looking for a can or bottle.
 Chances are, your favorite fruit or herb is out there in the form of a hard kombucha.

-With ABV levels ranging from 4% to 11%, you can’t assume to know just how boozy your hard kombucha is without looking at the label; it’s like beer in that way.
-If you’re hoping for something light for day drinking, keep it closer to 5%.
+With ABV levels ranging from 4 to 11 percent, you can’t assume to know just how boozy your hard kombucha is without looking at the label; like beer, it's a category that boasts a wide diversity of strengths.
+If you’re shopping for something light for day drinking, keep it closer to 5 percent.

 How is kombucha made?

-At its most basic, kombucha is fermented tea.
-It’s made with black tea, green tea or a combination of the two; sugar or honey; and a strange, alien-like jelly substance called a SCOBY (which stand for symbiotic culture of bacteria and yeast).
-The SCOBY is key, kicking off fermentation and giving kombucha life.
-Essentially, you make a sweet tea, add the SCOBY and let the mix ferment.
-When it tastes to your liking, striking the balance between sweet and funky, the kombucha is ready to bottle.
+At the most fundamental level, kombucha is fermented tea.
+The essential ingredients are tea (black tea, green tea, or a combination of the two), sugar or honey, and a strange, alien-like jelly substance called a SCOBY (which stands for "symbiotic culture of bacteria and yeast").
+The SCOBY is key, kicking off fermentation and giving the kombucha its life.
+Essentially, you make a sweet tea, add the SCOBY, and let the mix ferment.
+When it tastes to your liking, striking a perfect balance between sweet and funky, the kombucha is ready to bottle.